forest-shadow/js-data-structures/LinkedList/readme.md

 5. `get` — retrieving a Node by it's position in the Linked List
 6. `set` — changing the value of a Node based on it's position in the Linked List.
 7. `insert` — adding a Node to the Linked List at a specific position.
-8. `remove` — removing a Node from the Linked List at a specific position
+8. `remove` — removing a Node from the Linked List at a specific position.
+9. `reverse` — reverse order of LinkedList elements.

 ## Singly Linked List